eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/16-share-code-between-a-react-frontend-and-node-js-backend-application-in-nx.md

 yarn nx generate @nrwl/workspace:lib util-interfaces --directory=api
 ```

-You can see that we are creating a new direactory inside our `libs` folder because this library is related to our `api` application.
+You can see that we are creating a new directory inside our `libs` folder because this library is related to our `api` application.

 Then we can create a new Game interface inside the file `api-util-interfaces.ts`